Tulsi plant holds a lot of religious importance in Indian culture. And why not?

 From a religious point of view, Tulsi plant (or Tulsi Devi) is considered as the wife of Lord Vishnu.
 Hence, chewing the leaves is considered disrespectful to her.

-Scientifically speaking, according to Botanists, Tulsi plant has the maximum amount of mercury compared to other plants.
+According to scientists, Tulsi plant has the maximum amount of mercury as compared to other plants.

 The quantity leaves consumed by a person would not be that massive.